kjowong/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-# Variables, if, else, and While in the C Language
+# Functions and Nested Loops in the C Language

 This project is about creating functions, using function prototypes as well as implementing nested loops in C.
 ## Environment